You know what’s beautiful? A crisp, concise bold message on a hat, the accessory that pulls your entire look together.

 One rule of thumb is to have your design focused on the middle bottom, and have it span out from there.
 Centering your design is a must, as most people don’t want to seem lopsided when wearing their hats.

 For a really polished look, you can add a small logo of yours on the side of the cap.
-Ideally, you would add either a small logo, your company initials, or something else that’s small and can fit in the side space.
-You can also only use flat embroidery for sides – no 3D puff.
+Ideally, you would add either a logo, your company initials, or something else that’s small and can fit in the side space.
+You can only use flat embroidery for sides – no 3D puff.

 It’s available on both sides of the cap, or just one.
 Or you can also skip the front embroidery altogether and just design a cap with side embroidery.
 Here’s how the pricing breaks down: